20.6. Starting, Resuming, and Restoring a Virtual Machine

 virsh restore <file> [--bypass-cache] [--xml /path/to/file] [--running] [--paused]command restores a guest virtual machine previously saved with the

 virsh savecommand.
-Refer to Section 21.7.1, “Saving a Guest Virtual Machine's Configuration” for information on the
+See Section 20.7.1, “Saving a Guest Virtual Machine's Configuration” for information on the

 virsh savecommand.
 The restore action restarts the saved guest virtual machine, which may take some time.
 The guest virtual machine's name and UUID are preserved, but the ID will not necessarily match the ID that the virtual machine had when it was saved.